 Source: Telecoms.com.

 Note: Standard essential patents, or SEPS, are those that are indispensable for the implementation of a standardized technology.
-Essentiality ratio is defined as "the ratio of actual standard essential patents to the total number of patents declared as essential for LTE Standard by prominent telecommunication companies" (Singh 2020).
+Essentiality ratio is defined as "the ratio of actual descriptions of the implementation o standard essential patents to the total number of patents declared as essential for LTE Standard by prominent telecommunication companies" (Singh 2020).
 The ratio for Huawei, for example, is computed by dividing the value of the grey bar with the teal bar, multiplied by 100.